 More serious symptoms include:

 If you don’t think your Vicodin prescription is working, talk to your doctor.
-You should never take more than you’re prescribed.
+Never take more than you’re prescribed.
 Let your doctor adjust the dosage or prescribe a different pain reliever.

-You should also talk with your doctor if you think you’re forming a habit or if you think that you may already be addicted.
-If you stop taking Vicodin suddenly, you might experience withdrawal symptoms that prompt you to start taking the drug again.
-Your doctor may advise you to lower your dosage gradually.
+If you suddenly stop taking Vicodin, you might experience withdrawal symptoms that prompt you to start taking the drug again.
+Your doctor may advise you to taper Vicodin, or lower your dosage gradually.
 This can help reduce withdrawal symptoms.

 Vicodin can be used safely for short-term pain relief.
 If you’re concerned about addiction risks or other side effects, share your thoughts or questions with your doctor.
-This is especially important if you have already had issues with addiction.
-You may be prescribed a different medication instead.
+This is especially important if you have a personal or family history of addiction.
+Your doctor may prescribe a different medication instead.

-If you’re already taking Vicodin, pay attention to side effects and be aware of any signs that you may be forming a habit.
-You should feel free to talk with your doctor at any point if you have questions or concerns about your medication.
+If you’re already taking Vicodin, pay attention to any side effects, and be aware of any signs that you may growing dependent.
+Feel free to talk with your doctor at any point if you have questions or concerns about your medication.
+Remember, they’re there to help you.